-Disneyland Resort reopens on April 30, 2021 with the addition of physical distancing, safety measures and limited theme park capacity.
+Disneyland Resort is now open with the addition of physical distancing, safety measures and limited theme park capacity.
 We’ll also be missing of our favorite nighttime spectaculars and some indoor experiences.
 Beyond the basics, we have even more for you to explore in this article.

 Here’s the most important Disneyland reopening tips for 2021, plus our complete Disneyland reopening guide for more in-depth reading.

 Plan Almost Everything in Advance